Phobos-developers/Phobos/docs/User-Interface.md

 - Enabled ability to load full-color non-paletted PCX graphics of any bitness.
 This applies to every single PCX file that is loaded, including the Ares-supported PCX files.
 - You can specify custom `gamemd.exe` icon via `-icon` command line argument followed by absolute or relative path to an *.ico file (f. ex. `gamemd.exe -icon Resources/clienticon.ico`).
-  - Currently doesn't work with CnC-DDraw as it overrides the icon too.

 ## Battle screen UI/UX